-Access to green space and parks continues to be more essential than ever.
+Access to green space and parks continues to be essential.

 With so many visitors enjoying campsites, parks, and beaches this summer, it has resulted in an influx of food and garbage left behind.

 This excess waste creates a dangerous situation when it is not disposed of properly.
 We’d like to ask our visitors to follow responsible garbage can etiquette on their next visit.

 If the garbage is full, don’t add to the pile

 If the bin is full please do not leave your garbage on top of or next to the bin.
 Overflowing trash bins are an eyesore and can ruin the park experience for other visitors.

 They also create a host of harmful issues for wildlife.
 Trash left out is an animal attractant, and can bring unwanted encounters with wildlife into busy park spaces.

 This can be dangerous for both our visitors and the wildlife themselves.